Legacy Application Modernization: 5 Best Techniques to Counter Market Forces

 4. The Existing Improvement Approach

 This approach targets modernization by improving the design of existing enterprise software solutions.
-IT consulting companies or managed services providers are typically seen in action with this method, delivering suggestions for minor design changes or code optimization to companies.
+Enterprise application development services providers are typically seen in action with this method, delivering suggestions for minor design changes or code optimization to companies.
 For example, improving application code maintenance by consolidating common business rules across critical components and eliminating dead or redundant codes.
 Attending immediate burning issues is possible with this approach.

 The situation when applying this legacy modernization approach is recommended include: